-Quadri Reaches AJC 16 & Under Quarterfinals - Independent Newspapers Limited — Nigeria Today
+Quadri books 2018 AJC 16 & Under quarterfinal spot - Daily Trust — Nigeria Today

 |

-Quadri Reaches AJC 16 & Under Quarterfinals
+Quadri books 2018 AJC 16 & Under quarterfinal spot

-Nigeria's Oyinlomo Quadri, Wednesday, beat Auertin Sarra of Tunisia 7-5, 6-3 and qualifies for the quarterfinal of the ITF/CAT African Junior Championship 16 and Under holding in Tunis, Tunisia.
-The 14-year-old Quadri was puzzled by Sarra's aggressive …
+Nigeria's Oyinlomo Quadri, yesterday produced a stunning 7-5, 6-3 win over Auertin Sarra of Tunisia to booked a quarter-final spot at the ongoing ITF/CAT African Junior Championship 16 and Under holding in Tunis, Tunisia.
+The 14-year-old Quadri was …

 The Shame of an African Giant:: The Case of Nigeria's Suppression of Civil Rights in Ogoni